-- BANDAGE - You have a waterproof bandage on the incision.
-As long as this stays clean and dry, this can remain in place until your first follow up appointment. - BATHING - You can shower 2 days post-op. - To wash under your arm, bend forward and allow your arm to hang straight to the ground.
-You should not attempt to lift your arm overhead to wash under your arm. - Do not submerge the incision in a bath, pool, or hot tub until the sutures are removed and the wound is healed. - SUTURE REMOVAL - Stitches will need to be removed in 10-14 days.
+- You can shower once the initial dressing is removed (2 days post-op).
+However, the incisions need to stay dry and covered and in the shower until the sutures are removed at 10-14 days postop.
+Waterproof bandages work very well for this. - o To wash under your arm, bend forward and allow your arm to hang straight to the ground.
+You should not attempt to lift your arm overhead to wash under your arm. - o Do not submerge the incisions in a bath, pool, or hot tub until the sutures are removed and the wound is healed.

+SUTURE REMOVAL

+- o Stitches will need to be removed in 10-14 days.
 Please contact our office to make an appointment for this if you have not already done so. - We prefer that you return to our office to have your sutures removed.
 If you live a great distance away and are unable to do so, you may have a local physician remove your sutures. - If you choose to do this: - You must first contact that physician to confirm that they are willing and able to do so. - Keep an eye on your incisions for signs of infection: - o Excessive drainage that is soaking through your dressing, especially if it is pus-like - Redness that is spreading out from the edges of your incision - Fever or increased warmth around the surgical area